 Attempted credits include all course credits in which the student remains enrolled past the last day of the Add/Drop period.
 Included in the number of attempted credits are F (fails), I (incompletes), R (repeats), and W (withdrawals).
 Credits transferred into Johnson College are considered attempted and earned.

-То CR = Cumulative number of credits that you have = % calculate successfully completed Cumulative number of credits that you have attempted -
+To calculate CR = Cumulative number of credits that you have successfully completed = %

+Cumulative number of credits that you have attempted.

 Examples: